ahmohbati/SecOn/Roadmap.md

     * [Issue 608](../issues/608): Update bash scripts to use /bin/sh
     * [Issue 729](../issues/729): sosetup: add option for pivot URL
     * [Issue 739](../issues/739): sosetup: enabling salt on master should try to accept minion for up to 30 seconds
-    * [Issue 547](../issues/547): sosetup: if enabling salt on a sensor, check top.sls to make sure it doesn't already exist
     * [Issue 304](../issues/304): sosetup: support unique interface names
     * [Issue 605](../issues/605): sosetup: replace tmp with mktemp
     * [Issue 596](../issues/596): sosetup: sensor should stop/disable Apache and Snorby worker